 In addition, the cyber coverage under the LAWPRO policy is subject to eligibility criteria and a modest sublimit.
 Says LAWPRO’s Assistant Vice President, Underwriting, Victoria Crewe-Nelson: “the LAWPRO cybercrime coverage relates to professional services.
 If, for example, a loss (e.g. corrupted accounting data, theft from the general account) does not relate to the provision of professional services, LAWPRO coverage would not apply.
 To prepare for this kind of risk, lawyers should consider exploring broader cyber coverage available in the marketplace.”

 According to Integro Insurance Brokers of Toronto, 10 years ago there was almost no familiarity with or interest in cyber insurance.
 Now, despite widespread awareness of the risks, many firms still feel their own IT departments can handle cyber dangers.

 In light of recent high profile security breaches, demand for cyber insurance has grown ‘exponentially.’
-From 2015 to 2016, the Risk Management Society’s worldwide Cyber Survey found a 30 per cent increase in companies procuring stand-alone cyber insurance.
+From 2015 to 2016, the Risk Management Society’s worldwide survey found a 30 per cent increase in companies procuring stand-alone cyber insurance.